825 Learners

-The word measurement is derived from the Latin word 'mensura'.
-The word measurement is one of the most commonly used mathematical terms in daily life.
+The word measurement is derived from the Greek word 'metron', which translates to "limited proportion".
+It is one of the most commonly used mathematical terms in daily life.
 In the article, we will learn more about measurement.

 Share Post: